tristaneason/grizzlytargets/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.1.4 =
+= 2.2.2 =
-* WC 5.9 Tested OK
+* Enhancement: Option to - Update stock status and sales count of products upon order import.
-* Compatibility with YITH WooCommerce Order Tracking
+* Enhancement: Compatibility with WooCommerce shipment tracking and Advanced Shipment Tracking for WooCommerce.